Ovadia Eli: Life and politics

-Born in Khanaqin in Iraq in 1945, Eli made aliyah to Israel in 1950.
-He studied at the Lifschitz Seminar for Education, and received a BA from the University of Haifa, after which he worked as a teacher.
+Born in Khanaqin in Iraq in 1945, Eli emigrated to Israel in 1950.
+He studied at the Lifshitz College of Education and received a BA from the University of Haifa, after which he worked as a teacher.
 He later became head of the school system in the north of the country.

 A member of Herut, he was elected mayor of Afula in 1978, a position he held until 1991.
 He was elected to the Knesset on the Likud list (then an alliance of Herut and other right-wing parties) in 1984.
 He was re-elected in 1988, and was appointed Deputy Speaker.
 On 8 July 1991 he was also appointed Deputy Defense Minister.
 During the Knesset term Eli chaired the Special Committee for Amending the Galilee Law and the Committee on Drug Abuse.
 He was re-elected again in 1992 and remained a Deputy Speaker until losing his seat in the 1996 elections (despite finishing 18th in the Likud primaries, he was assigned an unrealistic place on the party list).

 After leaving the Knesset, he was appointed CEO of Oil Refineries Ltd by Minister of National Infrastructure, Ariel Sharon.
 In April 2005 he was appointed CEO of Israel Military Industries by Defense Minister Shaul Mofaz, but resigned in June 2006.
 In October that year, he became CEO of the Israel Airports Authority.

 In addition to political activities, Eli was also a member of the board of the Jewish Agency for Israel and a member of the Amidar housing company's directorate.